gsmitheidw/smz32v50/README.md

 - Learn about control systems and program simulated input and output peripherals.
 - Learn about polling and interrupts.
 - Licenced with GNU General Public License v3.0

+## Development
+Development of this software ended on version 5.0